-4-1 Theis the basic unit of the Auxiliary.
-The two elected officers a t

-the flotilla level are the (FC) and the

-(VFC)

-4-2 At the division level, the correct acronym for the Division Commander and the Division on

-Vice Commander are and

-4-3 The correct acronym for the Flotilla Staff Officer is, and for the Division St taff

-Officer, it is

-4-4 The FSO-MT is thestaff officer for

-4-5 The SO-OP is the staff officer for

-Sum of the

-4-6 The Public Education Officer at the flotilla level is designated by the acronym -

-4-7 The

-provides boating safety information to marine dealers.
+41 The is the basic unit of the Auxiliary.
+The two elected of fficers at are the (FC) 42 vel, the correct acronym for the Division Commander and the are and e Division 43 The correct acrost Officer, it is ym for the Flotilla Staff Officer is, and for the Div vision Staff 44 The FSO-MT is hestaff officer for 45 The SO-OP is the staff officer for 46 The Public Educ ation Officer at the flotilla level is designated by the acronym 4-7 The provides boating safety information to marine dealers.